Lectures on Holomorphic Curves in Symplectic and Contact Geometry: Local existence of holomorphic sections

 thus $\|\Phi_\epsilon - \Phi\|$ is small if $\epsilon$ is small, and it follows that in this case $\Phi_\epsilon$ is surjective.
 Our desired solution is therefore the restriction of any $u \in \Phi_\epsilon^{-1}(0,u_0)$ to~$B_\epsilon$. \end{proof}

-By Exercise~\ref{EX:smoothSections}, the local solutions found above are smooth if $A : B \to \End_\RR(\CC^n)$ is smooth, thus applying this to any smooth complex vector bundle with a complex linear Cauchy-Riemann operator, we've completed the proof of Lemma~\ref{lemma:localExistence} and hence Theorem~\ref{thm:holomorphicBundles}.
+By Exercise~\ref{EX:smoothSections}, the local solutions found above are smooth if $A : B \to \End_\RR(\CC^n)$ is smooth, thus applying this to any smooth complex vector bundle with a complex-linear Cauchy-Riemann operator, we've completed the proof of Lemma~\ref{lemma:localExistence} and hence Theorem~\ref{thm:holomorphicBundles}.